 We will support students in working towards the English Baccalaureate and the Technical Baccalaureate depending on interests and aptitudes.
-In a 2-year KS3, students will study a wide range of subjects including English, mathematics, science, design technology, ICT, humanities (history, geography), modern foreign languages, PE, art, music, drama and PSHE.
+In a 2-year KS3, students will study a wide range of subjects including English, Maths, Science, PE, History, Geography, Art, Music, Design Technology, and Modern Foreign Languages (French/Mandarin).

 In PSHE students will also receive careers and advice relating to choice of subjects at university.
 We will encourage all students to consider a university education.